Luxapodular/lectures/README.md

 # lectures
-Lectures used in my pedagogy
+Lectures used in the pedagogy of Golan Levin.